Nature Together in Kempston

 Nature Together in Kempston: Creating, Caring Connecting is a project that uses art and creativity to help Kempston residents learn more about the nature along the riverbank and feel a sense of pride from taking proactive action to highlight river conservation through art.
 At the same time, residents have an opportunity to enhance their wellbeing through time by the river and with each other.

 Through a programme of artist-led workshops and walks, participants are invited to collect natural materials and transform them into artworks that represent and celebrate the riverbank.
-Learning more about the local wildlife and nature can highlight what the risks and challenges are and what needs to be conserved.

 Together they will then create a Community Environmental Charter that captures shared values and actions to protect the local environment.
 This Charter will be used to inspire wider community involvement and presented to the local authority as a statement of commitment.